 - If your child is afraid of the dark, consider using a nightlight or leaving a landing light on.

 - Do not let your child look at laptops, tablets or phones in the 30 to 60 minutes before bed – the light from screens can interfere with sleep.

 - If your child wakes up during the night, be as boring as possible to avoid exciting them and leave lights off.

 Sometimes children with long-term illnesses or disabilities find it more difficult to sleep through the night.
 This can be challenging both for them and for you.

+Talk to your health visitor if you need further advice.
 They may have other ideas or suggest you make an appointment at a children's sleep clinic, if there's one in your area.